 Research and teaching span late antiquity to contemporary history.
 81% of the Department’s research is considered internationally excellent and world-leading by the latest Research Excellence Framework (REF 2014).

 Learning is enhanced by supportive staff, excellent resources, and an on-going programme of public lectures and research seminars.
 Students can also apply for work placement and study abroad programmes.

 Additionally, career prospects are excellent for Durham’s history graduates.
-89% of 2017 graduates are in graduate-level employment with a median salary £23,000.
+90% of students who graduated in 2018 are in paid employment or further study 15 months after graduation.
 The Department also achieved the Athena Swan Bronze Award in October 2018, which recognises its commitment to advancing women's careers in academia.

 Studying history gives you diverse skills that will help you to succeed throughout your degree and future career.
 These include:

 - Independent research

 - Presentation skills

 - Understanding of culture and society